chef/chef-web-docs/content/custom_resource_glossary.md

 The `resource_name` is only used as a fallback name for display purposes.

-The `provides` statement is the prefered method of specificying the resources name.
+The `provides` statement is the preferred method of specifying the resources name.

 In Chef Infra Client 16 and later, the first `provides` in a resource declaration also sets the fallback `resource_name`, so we do not recommend that users set the `resource_name` at all.